Survey team at Urenui River Bridge 176

 Team Assembly

-Survey team assembled at Urenui Divers Club before deploying to field sites.
+Survey team assembled at Urenui Divers Club before deploying to field Biospheres.
 19 January 2026.

 Survey Methodology